sfigg/commercialization-public/docset/test/hck/windows-touch-noise-suppression-test5bd29092-1f72-46a7-bb6b-7ef0ee9f6e20.md

 In each case, the test validates that a contact that is held at the minimum required distance from the screen does not register any touch contacts.

-## Troubleshooting

-For troubleshooting information, see [Troubleshooting Device.Digitizer Testing](75e20c05-46cc-4ea1-b868-c574c399e43c) and [How to run the Windows HCK Tests for Touch and Pen Devices](how-to-run-the-windows-hck-tests-for-touch-and-pen-devices.md#hiderrors).

 ## More information